Mayurji/mayurji.github.io/_posts/2021-01-02-profiling.md

 ### Under the Hood — Bytecode

 Bytecode helps in understanding the slow function of the code, while we are compiling it.
-A tool to understand the bytecode is the dis module, it examines the CPython Bytecode.
+A tool to understand the bytecode is the dis module.
+It examines the CPython Bytecode.

 **dis Module**

-The dis module lets us inspect the underlying bytecode that we run inside the stack-based CPython virtual machine.
+The dis module helps in inspecting the underlying bytecode that we run inside the stack-based CPython virtual machine.
 Having an understanding of what’s happening in the virtual machine that runs your higher-level Python code will help us in understanding why some styles of coding are faster than others.
 It will also help when we come to use a tool like Cython, which steps outside of Python and generates C code.

 Consider two versions of a program, To find a Sum of N number, N=1000000.